To effectively fight a speeding or traffic ticket, get the police officer’s notes before you go to court. Here’s how.

 Because so few defendants ask to see the evidence against them, many police, prosecutors, and even some judges believe this discovery right is not available in traffic court.
 Accordingly, you may find your discovery request is ignored.
 If so, you’ll need to persist in making this request, reiterating that you believe access to the officer’s notes is critical to presenting your defense.

 If you get no response to your discovery request within three weeks, you will need to go to court and make a “pre-trial motion” to ask the judge to order the police to release the notes to you.
 If your discovery request has still been ignored when your trial date rolls around, you may want to ask the judge to dismiss your case.
-For more information on how to write a motion to compel discovery or dismiss, see Beat Your Ticket: Go to Court & Win!, by David Brown (Nolo).

 What to Do With the Officer’s Notes